draktuls/draktuls.github.io/content/blog/HTB-UNI-CTF-24/_index.md

 ---
 title: "Hack The Box University CTF 2024: Binary Badlands"
-description: "HTB University CTF 2024 writeups"
+description: "Collection of HTB University CTF 2024 Pwn writeups"
+summary: "In December of 2024 I participated in University 2024 CTF by Hack The Box.
+My main focus was the Pwn category which was successfully solved during competion."
 showReadingTime: false
 showWordCount: false
 slug: "htb-uni-ctf-24"